Tooth extraction healing timeline. – Appearance changes and stages of extraction site healing. (The first-24 hours post-op to 4 weeks and beyond.)

 - A blood clot has filled the tooth’s empty socket.
 (It’s the clot’s formation that actually triggers the healing process.)

 - And the bleeding from your wound has stopped.
-If not… (Persistent bleeding disturbs the formation of the tissues needed for the healing process to progress.)
+If not …, in cases where bleeding persists, it interferes with the formation of tissues that are needed for the healing process to progress.

 b) Also during the first 24 hours …

 - You’ll hopefully notice that the level of any discomfort associated with your extraction site has begun to slowly subside.

 - You’ll probably find that the region immediately adjacent to the empty socket is tender when touched.

 - Traumatized gum tissue immediately surrounding your socket may have a whitish appearance.